Mu-Tien/Mu-Tien.github.io/_posts/2020-11-12-response_MyFirstpPost_blog.md

 ---
 layout: post
-title: Response to my fisrt after learning more about R
+title: Response to my first after learning more about R
 ---

 1. **What (if anything) has changed about what you think a data scientist is and what they do**\